GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

 - etc

 **ccAppData.pas**
 Application-wide functions:
 - Get application's appdata folder (the folder where you save temporary, app-related and ini files)
 - Get application's command line parameters
 - Detect if the application is running for the firs this in a computer
 - Application self-restart
 - Application self-delete
 - etc

 **ccStreamBuff.pas**
-     Buffered file access (VERY fast reading/writing to a file).
+Extends TBufferedFileStream
-     Adds new functionality that does not exist in Delphi's original stream classes:
+This class adds new functionality that does not exist in Delphi's original stream classes:
 - Read/WriteBoolean
 - Read/WriteString (ansi, unicode)
 - Read/WriteInteger
 - Read/WriteCardinal
 - Read/WriteDate
 - Read/Write mac files (inverted byte endianness)
 - etc

+TBufferedFileStream provides VERY fast reading/writing access to a file TBufferedFileStream is optimized for multiple consecutive small reads or writes.
+TBufferedFileStream will not give performance gain, when there are random position reads or writes, or large reads or writes.
+TBufferedFileStream may be used as a drop-in replacement for TFileStream.

 **ccStreamFile.pas**
      Expansion class for Delphi classical TFileStream.
 Allows you to directly read/write bytes, cardinals, words, integers, strings to a (binary) files.
+     Now replaced by ccStreamBuff.

 **ccBinary.pas**
 - String to hex, hex to string conversions (and many others)